- Table of Contents

-Boster Bio's plasma-cell discovery (PCD) technology uses flow cytometry to interrogate individual cells treated with our proprietary chemistry.
-This unique compound keeps B cells from secreting antibodies and instead retains them on cell membrane.
+Boster Bio's plasma-cell discovery (PCD) technology uses flow cytometry to screen individual cells treated with proprietary chemistry.
+This unique compound keeps B cells from secreting antibodies, retains antibodies on cell membranes.
 Subsequently the splenocytes are incubated with fluorochrome conjugated antigens and the plasma cells.
 This enables the screening of the entire splenocyte population.
-The clones with the highest brightness are screened out for down stream preparation.
-We also have trade-secrete techniques and know-how to enhance the immunization efficiency, and increase the affinity screening downstream.Schedule a free consultation
+The clones with the highest brightness are screened out for down stream screening and processing.
+We also have trade-secrete techniques to enhance the immunization efficiency.Get a free consultation